ahjimomo/aiap14-project/README.md

 - [x] End-to-end Machine Learning Pipeline (MLP) stored in src folder (.py)
 - [x] readme.md to describe walkthrough of project
 - [x] File Structure[^2]
-- [x] GitHub project repository should not contain dataset (.db)
+- [x] GitHub project repository should not contain dataset (.db) [^3]
-- [] Complete submission form on google docs
+- [x] Complete submission form on google docs

 ## 1C.
 File Structure
-The file structure of the project is extracted via Windows cmd with `tree /a /f > output.doc`
+Defining the file structure of the project for ease of reference:

 ```
 |   .DS_Store
 |   .gitignore